oceanprotocol-archive/OEPs/11/README.md

 }]
 ```

-In that case the PUBLISHER can grant access to the CONSUMER for a specific `agreementId` and `documentId` using in this case the `AccessSecretStoreCondition.fulfill`:
+In this case the PUBLISHER can grant access to the CONSUMER for a specific `agreementId` and `documentId` using in this case the `AccessSecretStoreCondition.fulfill`:

 ```
 await accessSecretStoreCondition.fulfill(agreementId, agreement.did, receiver)
 ```

-If everything goes right, it will emits the `AccessSecretStoreCondition.Fulfilled` event.
+If everything goes right, the Smart Contract will emit the `AccessSecretStoreCondition.Fulfilled` event.